 Generally, these are protozoic, like Guardia.
-However, they can also be worm-like, as with Taenias.
+However, intestinal parasites can also be worm-like, as with Taenias.

-After infecting you, they cause stomach pains.
+After infecting you, they cause stomach pain.
 They also cause recurring tiredness and uncomfortable itching in your rectal area.

 The digestive properties of mint are combined with the antibiotic and anti-parasitic properties of lemons.
 This makes it a good solution for relieving any discomfort caused by the parasites.

 Their essential nutrients counteract the deficiencies caused by these organisms.
 And, they also encourage their elimination.

 - 1 cup of water

 - Mix the mint with hot water and let it sit for 8 to 10 minutes.